DoctorBJones/datadictionary/README.md

 # datadictionary

-The goal of `datadictionary` is to create a data dictionary from any dataset in your R environment.
-While other packages exist I found the output wasn’t able to be easily captured in a single view.
-They were either very long, such as many pages of output in word or pdf format, or very wide, such as concatenating all levels of factor variables in a single string.
-This package attempts to solve those problems by presenting summaries of the dataset in a format that fits easily in a pane or screen, without using word or pdf outputs.
-It also presents different summaries for different variable types.
+The goal of `datadictionary` is to create a data dictionary from any dataframe or tibble in your R environment.
+While other packages exist I found they were complicated to use and/or the output wasn’t what I was after.
+This package attempts to solve those problems by presenting tabular summaries of the dataset in a format that fits easily in a pane or screen, using a single line of code.
+It also produces different summaries for different variable types.

-It includes overall summaries of rows and columns and at-a-glance summaries of each variable including mean, median, min and max for numeric variables, counts in each level for factors, and the number of responses for character variables.
+It includes an overall summary of the dataset and at-a-glance summaries of each variable including mean, median, min and max for numeric variables, counts in each level for factors, and the number of unique responses for character variables.
 All variable summaries include a count of missing values.